sjadams5331/MedNet-Enterprise-Lab/01-MedNet-ActiveDirectory/README.md

 ## Overview

 The Active Directory environment for `mednet.lab` is modeled after a mid-size hospital's IT infrastructure.
-The organizational structure reflects real departments found in a healthcare setting — clinical, administrative, IT, and management — with security policies and access controls appropriate for each.
+The organizational structure reflects real departments found in a healthcare setting: clinical, administrative, IT, and management, each with security policies and access controls appropriate for it.
 This is not a basic AD install.
 Every design decision is intentional and documented.

 `dc01.mednet.lab` serves as the single domain controller and hosts all core identity services for the lab: DNS, LDAPS, Group Policy, and an internal Certificate Authority.
-Every other service in the MedNet environment — osTicket, Zabbix, Wazuh, the file server, and all workstations — depends on this server.
+Every other service in the MedNet environment, including osTicket, Zabbix, Wazuh, the file server, and all workstations, depends on this server.

 ---